yoyololicon/torchlpc/README.md

 # TorchLPC

-`torchlpc` provides a PyTorch implementation of the Linear Predictive Coding (LPC) filter, also known as IIR filtering.
+`torchlpc` provides a PyTorch implementation of the Linear Predictive Coding (LPC) filter, also known as all-pole filter.
 It's fast, differentiable, and supports batched inputs with time-varying filter coefficients.
-The computation is done as follows:

 Given an input signal $`\mathbf{x} \in \mathbb{R}^T`$ and time-varying LPC coefficients $`\mathbf{A} \in \mathbb{R}^{T \times N}`$ with an order of $`N`$, the LPC filter is defined as: